draftysumo/SumoTube/README.md

 ---

-## Installation
+## Download

-Download the latest builds from the [Releases page](https://github.com/draftysumo/sumotube/releases).
+Download the latest version from the [Releases page](https://github.com/draftysumo/sumotube/releases).

 ---